By James Bleckley

 The first king of the Hittites, Hattusili I, thought of himself as a conquering lion.
 Given his military record, this isn't a completely inappropriate boast.
 His accomplishments in establishing the Old Hittite Kingdom are far beyond the merely military, but this episode we are going to focus primarily on the parts of his career he was most proud of, his early conquests.
 Starting from nothing, he builds up a kingdom to rival his grandfather Labarna and his great ancestor Anitta, then goes beyond what they had ever hoped to achieve.
 Then has his entire kingdom fall apart, rebuilds it from nothing, and goes even farther.
 He will deal with the Curse of Hattusa in characteristic manner, and show us how Hittite kings throughout history will handle diplomacy and warfare.
 A busy episode, and we aren't even half done with Great King Hattusili I. Online at oldeststories.net.

+This is a good place for new listeners to start, particularly those interested in the late bronze age, the Hittites, and the Kassites.
 The legendary, and partly mythological, rise of the Hittite kingdom out of the mess of the warring kingdoms of Anatolia is our subject today.
 Quite a few intertwined stories lead up to our first properly Hittite King, Hattusili I, and we will hear about famous figures such as the Queen of Kanesh, Anitta, and Labarna and the will stars align to allow one kingdom to rise above all the others.
 Online at oldeststories.net.